ArtiomSu/Asus-ROG-Phone-2-RGB/README.md

 3. Press on the "Click to enable app to read notifications in settings" button and allow Asus Rog Phone 2 RGB to read notifications
 4. Select which animation you want to run when there is a notification

+### Second led
+With the release of version 5 you can also enable the use of the second led that's normally ment to be used with a custom case.

+The "enable second led" switch above "Notification settings" switch enables the second led for any animations selected above.
+This doesnt have any impact on using the second led for notifications.

+For notifications you now have the following options relating to the second led.
+1. "use second led for notifications also" This lights up the second led and the logo led when a notification comes in.
+2. "Use Only the second led for notifications" This lights up only the second led.
+3. If you have both 1 and 2 disabled then only the logo led with light up.

 ### How do the notifications work?
 When a new notification comes in, the app reads the package name and saves it.
 The selected notification animation is executed.